ansys/pyaedt-toolkits-antenna/README.rst

 and `Contribute
 <https://github.com/ansys/pyaedt-toolkits-antenna/graphs/contributors>`_ sections.

-Please share feedbck on the `AEDT Antenna toolkit Issues <https://github.com/ansys/pyaedt-toolkits-antenna/issues>`_ page.
+Please share feedback on the `AEDT Antenna toolkit Issues <https://github.com/ansys/pyaedt-toolkits-antenna/issues>`_ page.
 You can create issues with questions, report bugs, and request new features.

 Getting Started